 - Kitchen and bathrooms areas are disinfected and sanitised, sometimes they are steam cleaned

 - All office equipment is wiped with anti-bacterial wipes and other appropriate cleaning materials

 - Reception areas are thoroughly gutted, cleaned and put back together

 - Entrance mats are scrubbed, washed or beaten clean, depending on what they are made from.
 If necessary, they are replaced

 - Entrances are gritted to prevent slippage when coming in with iced up soles

 Deep cleaning is like a breath of fresh air to the office, often literally involving having the windows flung open to allow clean air to circulate during the deep clean, and incidentally flushing your pipes through, whisking away the risk of Legionnaire’s Disease which can occur when water is allowed to stand for some time, even in urban plumbing.

-Recently, you may have seen Cleanology appear on Sky News as an acknowledged hygiene and cleaning experts within the industry.
-Cleanology takes a great deal of pride in their successes during this most unusual year, keeping businesses clean, safe and hygienic even under the most trying conditions.
+Recently, you may have seen Cleanology appear on Sky News as an acknowledged hygiene and cleaning expert within the industry.
+Cleanology takes a great deal of pride in its successes during this most unusual year, keeping businesses clean, safe and hygienic even under the most trying conditions.
 Cleanology does not only cater to offices though: schools, retail areas (both shop front and behind the scenes, TV studios and so many more types of premises can be counted amongst our satisfied customers.
 No matter what your premises are designed for, Cleanology can help you to keep it clean and safe for all.
 Get in touch with a member of our team today.